amoe/allen-moronuki/allen_moronuki_notes.md

 class and then, at 'test time' (i.e. within the do-block that executes the `quickCheck` action) we 'downcast' the property itself to the specific concrete type that we want to check.

+HPFFP p567: "Write a property for the definition of $: `f $ a  = f a`.  `f . g =
+\x -> f (g x)`"  I don't understand this question.
+Is this actually asking to write properties for BOTH the dollar-sign and the compose operator?
+Pretty sure that it is, actually.

 # 2020-11-24